dotnet/csharplang/proposals/csharp-9.0/nullable-reference-types-specification.md

 ### Default expressions

-`default(T)` has the null state "non-null" if `T` is known to be a nonnullable value type.
-Otherwise it has the null state "maybe null".
+`default(T)` has the null state "not null" if `T` is known to be a nonnullable value type.
+Otherwise it has the null state "maybe default".

 ### Null-conditional expressions